Security-Onion-Solutions/securityonion-docs/nids.rst

 .. image:: images/60_detection_nids_2_tuning_2_add.png
   :target: _images/60_detection_nids_2_tuning_2_add.png

-Enabling | Disabling with Regex
+Enabling and Disabling with Regex
 -------------------------------

 In 2.4.90, NIDS rules can now be enabled or disabled in Detections using regex patterns.
 Navigate to SOC Configuration and filter for `regex`, then drill down into soc --> config --> server --> modules --> suricataengine --> disableRegex or enableRegex.